What your school can do to be sugar smart

 We are asking schools to make at least four of the seven pledges below to become a Sugar Smart School:

-1. Our school will undertake three Sugar Smart assembelies per school year
+1. Our school will undertake three Sugar Smart assemblies per school year.

-Resources to support these assemblies will be available on our Bristol Healthy Schools website.
+Resources to support these assemblies are available from the Healthy Schools team at email@example.com

 4. Our schools will have a Sugar Smart school Breakfast club.